ravendb/book/Intro/Intro.md

 to working with a cluster of RavenDB nodes on commodity hardware, discuss data and work distribution across the cluster and how to best structure your systems to take advantage of what RavenDB brings to the table.

+We'll begin by dissect RavenDB's dual distributed nature.
+RavenDB is using both a consensus protocol and a gossip protocol to build two layers of communication between the various nodes in the cluster.
+We'll learn why this is done and how this add tremendously to RavenDB's robustness in the precense of failures.

 //TODO: Complete this when writing it is completed

 #### Part III - Indexing